Account Linking Concepts for Alexa Skills

 Reciprocal authorization

 Reciprocal authorization is when the user allows a pair of resources to be synced and updated.
-Typical account linking allows Alexa to access resources in your system.
+Typical account linking allows Alexa skills to access resources in your system.
 Reciprocal authorization goes a step further, in that it allows you to access Alexa resources as well.

-URIs that account linking uses
+URIs for account linking

-Name Description Where you specify or get it
+Name | Description | Where you specify or get it |

-Authorization URI
+Authorization URI |

 The URI of your authorization server, which provides the Alexa service with an authorization code.
 The Alexa service calls the authorization URI with these query parameters.